Center for Children’s Health Assessment, Research Translation, and Combating Environmental Risk (CHARTER)

-The Center for Children’s Health Assessment, Research Translation, and Combating Environmental Racism (CHARTER), works to develop effective strategies to translate research findings of importance to children’s environmental health to relevant stakeholders in the community, academia, and healthcare.
+The Center for Children’s Health Assessment, Research Translation, and Combating Environmental Risk (CHARTER), works to develop effective strategies to translate research findings of importance to children’s environmental health to relevant stakeholders in the community, academia, and healthcare.
 We know that working with community partners is the key to developing communication products that can be used to improve children’s health.

 Center Goals